 The Time & Temperature Working Group (TTWG) develops and maintains standards for the procedures, documentation, cargo handling, packaging and acceptance of goods from the healthcare sector, under guidance from the Live Animals and Perishables Board (LAPB).

 With the growing usage of cargo tracking devices and temperature data loggers and the shifting from button cell batteries to lithium batteries for powering these devices, IATA has prepared a guidance document that addresses the use and carriage of these lithium battery-powered devices.
+The guidance document has been revised following the adoption of an exception from the application of the lithium battery mark on packages containing COVID-19 vaccines.
 This guidance document also provides information to manufacturers, users and operators on the conditions of carriage of such active devices in the aircraft cargo compartment.

 Download the Guidance Document – Battery Powered Cargo Tracking Devices / Data Loggers (pdf)